• Home

 WORK EXPERIENCE:

-Ms. Smith has over twenty years of accounting, management, and human resources experience.
+Ms. Smith has over twenty-five years of accounting, management, and human resources experience.
 Prior to joining SEPPS, she was the Controller for Cappello & Noël LLP.
 Her duties included managing time, billing, and client cost accounting functions, month-end balancing, accounts receivable, payroll, supervising office support staff, and administering employee benefits.

 EDUCATION: